LinXing1994/Telegram-bot_Mood-trancker/README.md

 3. Create a unique bot name and telegram should reply you an unique API as well

 For more telegram API can refer to website: https://core.telegram.org/bots/api

+*It is important to have some API knowledge before you start reading the code